 Peill + Putzler Bedside Lamps

-Materials: White and clear striped crystal hand blown glass.
+Materials: White and clear striped crystal hand blown glass globe with a conical top.
 Metal bar.
 Bakelite sockets.

 Height: 22 cm / 8.66”